The prices indicated are inclusive of tax and carriage paid (mainland France) from 48 bottles.

 Vinous (N.Martin - January 2024): 94+/100 “The 2020 Yquem has a slightly more Germanic nose than its peers, with a touch of petrol behind the veneer of dried honey, apricot and saffron.
 The palate is well balanced, with juste a little oak to be subsumed.
 It's very poised.
 Well-judged acidity drives through the harmonious finish.
 Give th three or four years in bottle for that wood to be assimilated, and you will have a sophisticated Sauternes on your hands ( and a score in line with the one tasted at the estate in 2023).”

 The most mythical vintage of Bordeaux, among all!
 Already, in 1855, it was the only cru to be recognized as a premier cru classé supérieur, placing it above the red premiers crus classés.
+Since its acquisition by LVMH in 2001, Yquem has been pampered and kept on a tight leash like never before.

 The 2016 vintage in the press: